jbenden/.tmuxist/README.md

 ## Features

 - Red turning indicator if panes are synced
-- Metakey navigation
- - I use iTerm2 and bound ESC to Capslock and use +ESC as metakey
 - Nested remote session aware
 - Per pane title
 - Vi mode